zackumar/Belnades/README.md

 playMusic()
 ```

+## Documentation

+For documentation locally, you can view `index.html` in the `docs` folder.
+Or you can visit https://zackumar.github.io/Belnades/.
+Also check out Spotify's official documentation at https://developer.spotify.com/documentation/.

 ## Credit

 Belnades is inspired by [Spotify Web API Node](https://github.com/thelinmichael/spotify-web-api-node) and the lovely work put in by [thelinmichael](https://github.com/thelinmichael), [JMPerez](https://github.com/JMPerez), and its [contributors](https://github.com/thelinmichael/spotify-web-api-node/network/members).
 The authorization flows are based off of [Spotify's Account Authentication Examples](https://github.com/spotify/web-api-auth-examples).